Hôtel Tardif—Noble Guesthouse

-Located in the harbor area of Honfleur, Les Maisons de Lea offers quaint Norman style ideal for couples in search of a romantic setting.
-The ancient building was once an old salt storage warehouse plus three 16th-century houses.
-The decor in each room is carefully curated to blend modern and historical touches, with themes inspired by different aspects of the city's past.
+Located in the harbor area of Honfleur, Les Maisons de Lea offers a quaint Norman style ideal for couples in search of a romantic setting.
+The ancient building was once an old salt storage warehouse, plus three 16th-century houses.
+The decor in each room is carefully curated to blend modern and historical touches with themes inspired by different aspects of the city's past.

 Sit by the fire in the library lounge or stop in the bar for a cocktail and platter of oysters.
 Take afternoon tea in the cozy lounge or out under the lemon trees on the terrace, or go for a full meal at the Tourbillon restaurant.
 Top it off with a hammam session or massage in the stone cellar at the Nuxe spa.

 Grand Hotel de Cabourg